RaulPPelaez/UAMMD/README.md

 	2.Bonded forces: Allows to join pairs of particles via springs (Instructions in BondedForces.h) 3.NBody forces: All particles interact with every other via some potential.
 	4.External forces: A custom force function that will be applied to each particle individually.
+	5.Pair Forces DPD: A thermostat that uses the Pair Forces module to compute the interactions given by dissipative particle dynamics.
+(WIP)

 **Integrators:**